 How to Turn On AutoSave in Excel?
 (Step by Step)

 Usually, Autosave is enabled in Excel by default.
 Let’s see how to Turn on Autosave options in Excel.

-- Step -2: Excel options will pop out with a lot of options to manage as per our necessity.
+- Excel options will pop out with many options to manage as per our necessity.
 Click on the “Save” option – This will take us to customize the workbooks that are saved.

-- From this window we can see the “Save AutoRecover information every __ minutes” is enabled.
-This is where we are notifying excel to save the workbook for every n minutes (n could be any number which represents no.of minutes in time).
-By default, Excel will take 10 minutes to perform AutoRecover but we can change this time as per our requirement such as 1,2,3 minutes and so on.
+- From this window, we can see the “Save AutoRecover information every __ minutes” is enabled.
+This is where we are notifying excel to save the workbook for every n minutes (n could be any number representing no-of minutes in time).
+By default, Excel will take 10 minutes to perform AutoRecover, but we can change this time as per our requirement, such as 1,2,3 minutes.